C-Hipple/gtdbot/README.md

 Repos: list[str]
 SleepDuration: int (in minutes, optional, default=1 minute)
 OrgFileDir: str
+GithubUsername: str [optional]
 ```

 OrgFileDir will default to "~/" if it's not defined.
+Github username is used for determining when using the NotMyPRs or MyPRs filters

 Each workflow entry can take the fields: